Jesse Ryder: Doping ban

-Personality issues
+Personal issues

 On 7 January 2009, Ryder indulged in a "late night drinking session" after the 3rd ODI against the West Indies.
 He missed a team meeting the following morning and was unable to train in the afternoon.
 He was subsequently dropped for the 4th ODI.

 As Ryder had established a good record (Test Average: 49.33, ODI Average: 34.33) in his first season, New Zealand Cricket CEO Justin Vaughan was ready to help him with his drinking problem.

 Ryder played in the 5th ODI on 13 January 2009, and scored 21.
 Two days later, Justin Vaughan and Ryder's manager Aaron Klee announced that Ryder had agreed to go cold turkey.

 Ryder scored only 8 runs against South Africa, but in a must-win match for NZ against Sri Lanka he scored 74.
 When on 5 he pulled a leg abductor muscle and batted with a runner.
 Daniel Vettori, the New Zealand captain, felt the injury compelled Ryder to cut loose.
 "I just think he let out some frustration and it worked for us".
 He reached 50 in just 28 balls and scored his 74 off 58 balls.
 After being dismissed he whacked a chair with his bat and was fined 15% of his match fee for "abuse of cricket equipment or clothing, ground equipment or fixtures and fittings".

 It was later revealed that the team manager, Dave Currie, gave Ryder a "dressing-down" for his behaviour and Ryder responded with a "tirade" of abuse, which resulted in misconduct charge on his return from South Africa.
 The hearing was held on 22 October 2009, on the same day Ryder was awarded the Redpath Cup.
 The punishment is not known.